-Energetic materials may be classified as either propellants, pyrotechnics or explosives.
-The most prominent characteristic of these materials is the rate at which they can release energy, ranging from relatively slow and benign reactions to extremely fast and violent.
+Energetic materials may be classified as propellants, pyrotechnics or explosives.
+The most prominent characteristic of these materials is the rate at which they can release energy, ranging from relatively slow and benign reactions to extremely fast and violent ones.
 Specifically, the slow rate of combustion (deflagration) is characterized by wave speeds of 10s-100s m/s while a detonation combustion front moves at 1000s m/s.
 These modes have been studied for single monolithic devices and are relatively well understood.
-What is less known, and the focus of our research, is the cause of a Deflagration to Detonation Transition (DDT) in large arrays of small energetic devices.
-These arrays are used in the mining industry and are being transported on our nation's highways.
-The open question is whether or not the explosives could have been transported in a safer manner so as to prevent the detonation.
-The goal of this research is to understand how DDT of multiple arrays of explosives can occur in similar situations and to use computational models to help formulate a packaging configuration to suppress it.
-To address these questions we have developed a DDT model that has shown great promise in simulating reactive fluid-structure interactions.
-In parallel with this development the underlying Uintah framework has been extended from our starting point of scalability on DOEs Titan [32] and Mira [34] to the combination of fluid-structure interaction and adaptive models needed for a broad class of problems.
-One challenge in undertaking this extension is that algorithms that may have had hidden potentially problematic dependencies with small constants at large core counts may only become visible at close to full machine capacity.
-In order to address these problems required a fundamental rewrite of many of the algorithms and data structures to improve their efficiency.
-After introducing new, more efficient algorithms and data structures it was possible to demonstrate reasonable scalability on 700K cores on DOE's Mira and NSF's Blue Waters and to 512K cores on DOE's Mira for the real world, complex fluid-structure interaction problem focused on modeling DDT in large arrays of explosives.
+What is less known, and is the focus of our research, is the cause of a Deflagration to Detonation Transition (DDT) in large arrays of small energetic devices.
+These arrays are used in the mining industry and are often being transported on highways.
+The open question is whether or not the explosives could have been transported in a safer manner so as to prevent a detonation.
+The goal of this research is to understand how DDT of multiple arrays of explosives can occur and to use computational models to help formulate packaging configurations to suppress it.
+In order to address these questions a DDT model has been developed in this work that has shown great promise in simulating reactive fluid-structure interactions.
+In parallel with this development the underlying software framework has been extended from a starting point of scalability on DOEs Titan [34] and Mira [36] to the combination of fluid-structure interaction and adaptive mesh models needed for this broad class of problems.
+One challenge in undertaking this extension is that algorithms that may have had hidden and potentially problematic dependencies with small constants at large core counts may only become visible at close to full machine capacity.
+In order to address these problems required a fundamental rewrite of many of the algorithms and data structures in Uintah so as to improve their efficiency.

+Th main contribution of this paper is to show that after introducing these new, more efficient algorithms and data structures it was possible to demonstrate scalability on 700K cores on DOE's Mira and NSF's Blue Waters for a realistic model problem and to 512K cores on DOE's Mira for a real world, complex fluid-structure interaction problem that models DDT in a large array of explosives.
 This process is described as follows.
 In Section 2 the Uintah framework and its unique runtime system is described in outline.
 A discussion of the Uintah problem class and of the DDT modeling of a large array of explosive cylinders is presented in Section 3.
-Section 4 describes both the scalability challenges faced and the new algorithms and data structures introduced to achieve a scalable simulation.
-In Section 5, the scalability and performance results obtained will be given.
-Section 6 describes the computational experiments with four DDT cases while Section 7 describes related work on other similar computational frameworks.
+Section 4 describes the main novel technical contributions of the paper with regard to the scalability challenges faced and the new algorithms and data structures introduced to achieve a scalable simulation.
+These improvements include a better AMR algorithm for large scale fluid-structure problems by improving the methods used in particle creation, task-graph compilation, load balancing and data copying after remeshing.
+In Section 5, the benefits of these contributions are shown through scalability and performance results at scales up to 700K cores.
+In Section 6 the principal computational science contribution is shown, namely that in the computational experiments with four DDT cases, developing detonations are demonstrated, as is the result that packing the explosives differently appears to make it much more difficult for detonation to occur.
+Section 7 describes related work using other similar computational frameworks.